 Man charged with assault, stealing truck with dog inside in Groton

 Feb.
-4—GROTON — Groton Town police have arrested a 30-year-old Lisbon man in connection with an alleged assault and vehicle theft Thursday in the parking lot of a shopping center.
+5—GROTON — Groton Town police have arrested a 30-year-old Lisbon man in connection with an alleged assault and vehicle theft Thursday in the parking lot of a shopping center.

 Boden is charged with third-degree robbery, second-degree assault of an elderly person, second-degree criminal trover, second-degree breach of peace and cruelty to animals.
 He was held in lieu of a $75,000 bond and arraigned Friday in Norwich Superior Court.
 He has several pending criminal cases that include larceny and assault charges.